Assignment #4

 =>

-The process of bottom-up parsing produces the reverse of a
+The process of bottom-up parsing produces the

 rightmost derivation.
 So, in the example derivation, a bottom-up